 Motorsport Australia issues a range of different licences to cover every aspect of participation in Motor Sport, ranging from single day licences for people that wish to try out something new, up to full National and International Racing licences.

+A Speed licence is applicable to introductory rallies, Navigation Assemblies, Road Rallies and S1 Rallysprints.
 For driving or co-driving in rallies or S2 rallysprints up to the NSW Rally Championship level, a Rally Licence is all that is required.
-The licence application form is available here:
+You can find the full list of available Motorsport Australia licences on the Motorsport Australia website.